Costs and Paying

 We work to meet the demonstrated financial need for first-degree, full-time students with aid in the form of grants, scholarships, loans and work-study from federal, state and University sources.

 We use the CSS Profile to determine eligibility for University grants.
 If your student’s CSS Profile application does not show financial need, they will not be able to receive University grants, but will be eligible for federal or state grants, along with loans and work-study, toward demonstrated federal need.

 For students seeking aid who do not have demonstrated financial need, we do automatically offer unsubsidized loan eligibility, though their total amount of aid from all sources cannot exceed the cost of attendance budget.

 If you have demonstrated financial need and your student still needs help financing their education, they may request additional unsubsidized loan funds or parent loans, as long as the total amount is still within cost of attendance budget.

 The Parent PLUS loan is a loan serviced by the Department of Education that a parent can borrow to help their student with additional cost of attendance expenses that their aid doesn’t cover.
 The Parent PLUS Loan is based on the parent borrower’s credit, and the application has a credit check component.
-You can watch a video about this loan, or read more about the program on the Federal Loans Website.
+You can watch a video about this loan, or read more about the program.
+When you decide you are ready you can apply on the Federal Student Aid website.